Randy Arozarena Preview, Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

+- The 9.5 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks second in MLB.

-- The Blue Jays have the second-ranked team ERA across all MLB pitching staffs (3.76).
+- The Blue Jays have the second-ranked team ERA among all MLB pitching staffs (3.76).

+- Blue Jays pitchers combine to surrender 194 total home runs at a rate of 1.2 per game (to rank 17th in the league).

-- In his last time out on Sunday, the left-hander tossed four innings against the Tampa Bay Rays, giving up three earned runs while surrendering nine hits.
+- The left-hander last pitched on Saturday against the Tampa Bay Rays, when he went 4 1/3 innings, allowing five earned runs while giving up seven hits.

+- The 36-year-old has a 3.31 ERA and 6.8 strikeouts per nine innings across 10 games this season, while giving up a batting average of .242 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.